-When deemed necessary, our office may consolidate students without roommates together.
+When deemed necessary, the Office of Housing, Dining & Residence Life may consolidate students without roommates together.
 This process can occur in either the fall or spring terms, or both.
 Detailed instructions will be sent to students involved in the process.
 The consolidation process is not necessarily implemented every term.